fabfarm/fabfarmIncubator/README.md

-# FabFarm Incubator
+# Fabfarm Egg Incubator

-This project is an incubator controller for maintaining temperature and humidity levels based on the user's requirements.
-It uses an Arduino and ESP32 board with various sensors and modules to achieve this goal.
+This is the code repository for the Fabfarm Egg Incubator, a project for controlling and monitoring the temperature, humidity, and egg tray position inside an egg incubator.

 ## Features

+- Temperature control using a relay
+- Humidity control using a vent servo
+- Egg tray rotation using a tray servo
+- Sensor data display on a TFT screen
+- Web interface for configuration and data visualization
+- Data logging to SPIFFS
-- Temperature and Humidity Sensing
+- PID control for temperature and humidity
-- Heater Control (relay)
-- Ventilation Control (servo)
-- LCD Display
-- Web-based User Interface
-- OTA Updates

-## Hardware Components
+## Hardware Requirements

-- ESP32 Board
+- ESP32 microcontroller
-- DHT11 or BME280 Temperature and Humidity Sensor
+- BME280 temperature, humidity and pressure sensor
-- TFT_eSPI Display
-- Servo Motor
-- Relay Module
+- Relay module for temperature control
+- Servo motor for vent control (humidity)
+- Servo motor for tray rotation
+- TFT display (ILI9341 based)

-## Libraries Used
+## Software Dependencies

-- Wire
-- DHT
-- Adafruit_BME280
+- Arduino IDE
-- WiFi
+- Adafruit BME280 library
-- ESP32Servo
+- ESP32Servo library
-- AsyncElegantOTA
-- TFT_eSPI
+- TFT_eSPI library
-- SPI
-- FS
+- ESPAsyncWebServer library
-- SPIFFS
+- WiFiManager library
+- FS.h, SPIFFS.h, and SPI.h libraries (built-in)
-- ESPAsyncWebServer
+- PID_v1 library

 ## Getting Started

-1. Clone this repository.
+1. Clone this repository to your local machine.
-2. Install the required libraries.
+2. Open the project folder ./firmware using platformio.
-3. Open the project in the Arduino IDE.
+3. Platformio will install the required libraries mentioned in the Software Dependencies section.
-4. Modify the `WIFI_SSID` and `WIFI_PASSWORD` constants to match your network credentials.
-5. Change the `deviceName` constant to a unique name for your device.
-6. Connect your ESP32 board and upload the code.
+4. Connect the hardware components as described in the Hardware Requirements section.
-7. Open the Serial Monitor to check if the ESP32 is connected to the WiFi network.
+5. Upload the code to the ESP32 microcontroller.
+6. In first time connect to the "AutoConnectAP" Wi-Fi network and configure the Wi-Fi settings.
-8. Access the web interface by entering the IP address displayed in the Serial Monitor in your browser.
+7. Access the web interface by navigating to the IP address displayed on the TFT screen.

-## Usage

-1. Set the desired temperature and humidity values in the web interface.
+8. Configure temperature, humidity, and servo settings using the web interface.
-2. Monitor the actual temperature and humidity values on the LCD display.
+9. Monitor the incubator data on the web interface and TFT screen.
-3. The system will control the heater and ventilation based on the desired values.
-4. Use the web interface to pause or resume the incubator.

-## Troubleshooting
+## Functionality Overview

-Error codes may be displayed on the TFT screen.
-Check the `errorWithCode` function in the code for more information on specific error codes.
+- The incubator monitors and controls temperature and humidity using a BME280 sensor and a relay and servo motor, respectively.
+- The egg tray position is controlled by a servo motor, which rotates the tray at regular intervals.
+- Sensor data is displayed on the TFT screen and logged to the ESP32's SPIFFS memory.
+- A web interface is provided for configuring temperature, humidity, and servo settings, as well as for visualizing logged data.
+- The system can be paused or resumed using the web interface.

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Feel free to fork this repository and submit pull requests for bug fixes, improvements, or new features.
+Please ensure that your code follows the existing style and structure.

 ## License

 This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.
+See the [LICENSE](LICENSE) file for more information.

-## To Do
+## Acknowledgements

-1. A PID (Proportional-Integral-Derivative) control algorithm for more accurate temperature and humidity control.
-2. Data logging to an external storage like an SD card, or sending data to a remote server for long-term storage and analysis.
-3. Email or push notifications when the incubator temperature or humidity goes out of range or there is a system error.
-4. Incorporate a real-time clock (RTC) module to maintain accurate timekeeping, which can be helpful for time-stamped data logging.
-5. A battery backup system to ensure continuous operation during power outages.
-6. A user interface to change settings directly on the device without using a web server.
-7. Security improvements, such as password protection or authentication, for the web server.
-8. Manual controls: buttons to manually increase or decrease the temperature and humidity settings
-9.
+This project was written by Lucio.